Space City: Art in the Age of Artemis, 2024

 Exhibited at Sanman Studios in Houston, TX.
 May 2023

-Majority Rule is a group exhibition of artist featuring work from Leticia Bajuyo, Brandon Tho Harris, Kill Joy, Matt Manalo, Ruhee Maknojia, Anthony Pabillano, Jagdeep Raina, and Sajeela Siddiq curated by Erika Mei Chua Holum at Sanman Studios.
+Majority Rule is a group exhibition of artist featuring work from Leticia Bajuyo, Brandon Tho Harris, Kill Joy, Ruhee Maknojia, Anthony Pabillano, Jagdeep Raina, and Sajeela Siddiq curated by Erika Mei Chua Holum at Sanman Studios.

 The Exhibition draws on storytelling, myth-making, and survival strategies of South and Southeast Asian artists in Houston to consider forms of connected knowledge in the Global South, such as warm-weather solidarities, humid climates, and tropical futures as a way to preserve and elevate artistic practices located within and along cultural political, and geographic peripheries.
 Ranging from rapidly dissolving coastlines to tropical paradieses, the artists and communities along seacoasts, archipelagos, and oceanic geographies have sustained and preserved ways of coming together even amidst displacement, diaspora, and migration.
 Throughout the show, the artworks and activations propose “looking south” as a method of resistance to hegemonic solutions driven by perspectives from the global north.